vverma123/test/re.md

 Symplr\Payment\Refund\Features\Vendor1\ProspectDatabaseTransaction
 ===============

-This feature is used to fetch the prospect database transaction from the database and set the data in the refund data object.
+This is the summary for a DocBlock.

+This is the description for a DocBlock.
+This text may contain multiple lines and even some _markdown_.

+* Markdown style lists function too
+* Just try this out once

+The section after the description contains the tags; which provide structured meta-data concerning the given element.

 * Class name: ProspectDatabaseTransaction